Is your dog scared of storms? Cat unsettled by fireworks in the distance?

 Pet Anxiety Over Storms and Loud Noises

-Veterinarians get a lot of calls about how to calm a dog during thunderstorms, or how to comfort pets who experience firework terror or travel anxiety.
+Veterinarians get a lot of calls about calming a dog during thunderstorms, or how to comfort pets who experience firework terror or travel anxiety.

 People seem to want a “quick fix” (that is, a medication) for their nervous, anxious pets.

 But the truth is, it’s best to anticipate these problems and have a conversation with your vet’s office in advance of the fireworks, thunderstorm season or travel plans.

 Why?
 Because a combination of behavior modification and drug therapy takes time and planning.

 Plan in Advance

 - There is no “simple” or “magic” pill to fix these complex pet anxieties.
 Most anxiolytic drugs work best as part of a solid behavior modification program.

 - Different drugs or combinations of drugs are used depending on the severity of your pet’s anxiety, the length of time your pet may need anxiolytic therapy and the health status of your fearful friend.

 - In dogs and cats, as in humans, anti-anxiety drugs do not affect all patients the same way.
 It’s nice to “try out” a particular drug, dose in a less intense situation and see how your pet responds.